howesteve/elegua/README.md

 </Route>
 ```

-If the last routed was matched through a hash (i.e. fixed path) match, `matches` will be empty.
+If the last routed was matched through a hash (i.e. fixed path) match, `params` will be empty.

 ### $oldUrl

-A store that will have the old (previous) url before the last browser change.
-For instance, if you were on `http://localhost/blog` and navigate to `http://localhost/about`, `$oldUrl.pathname` will be "/blog" and `$path` will become `"/about"`.
+A store for the old (previous) url before the last browser change.

 ```svelte
 <script lang="ts">